Please click the audio link and read below to learn about the Tetherboat collection

 I met Mr. Graham at his New Jersey home of 60 years in 1990.
 My wife and I enjoyed his stories about the race regattas, the racers/builders and, all the hoopla surrounding the annual events.
 Listening to Mr. Graham was a heartwarming experience.
 I stayed in touch with Robert Graham for several years after my visit.
 His son contacted me in 2006 informing me that Mr. Graham had passed away.
 Before he passed, he expressed that he would like me to have his collection of boats, films and negatives of his tether boat racing files.
 I am very grateful to his family for allowing me the purchase opportunity.

-I believe model tetherboats to be a unique form of industrial folk art, beautiful, functional objects shaped from available raw materials.
-There appears to be little written history about tetherboats and their builders.
-I know for a fact that the kind of talent and ingenuity that made them, helped put Detroit on the manufacturing map.
+I believe model tetherboats to be a unique form of industrial folk art.
+Beautiful and functional objects shaped from available raw materials.
+There appears to be little written history about tetherboats & their builders.
+I know for a fact that the kind of talent & ingenuity that made them, helped put Detroit on the manufacturing map.

 I have been collecting these boats and related memorabilia for over 30 years, searching for and talking to the original owners and makers of the boats and/or relatives.
 This is how I have researched, learned and compiled the history of tether boat racing.